-- 4. Compose essays and oral responses with a degree of historical awareness, self-reflection, analytical rigour, and imagination. - 5.
+- 3. Complicate Western-colonial assumptions about meaning, value, and the nature of "literary" texts and language. - 4.
+Respond orally and in writing to literary texts and images with a degree of historical awareness, self-reflection, analytical rigour, and imagination. - 5.
 Prepare for and participate in class discussion and seminar groups with content designed to add to the collective understanding of texts and issues. - 6.
 Compose essays that conform to accepted practices for conducting research and presenting evidence while also striving to be insightful, original, and creative.